kalviumcommunity/S47_Janhavi_Chauhan_Capstone_IntellectCoin/Readme.md

 - **Flexible Opportunities**: Work on short-term tasks that fit into your schedule, enabling you to earn money without disrupting your studies.
 - **Cost-Effective for Companies**: Companies can hire individuals for specific tasks, reducing the cost of hiring full-time or part-time employees.

-## Problem Statement

-Many people, especially students, want to generate a side income but struggle to find the time for a part-time job or offline work.
-Meanwhile, companies need people to perform small tasks but do not want to incur the expense of hiring interns for short durations.
-IntellectCoin addresses both these issues, allowing individuals to earn from their knowledge and skills while helping companies cut costs by hiring for specific tasks.

 ## Roadmap